 Made in the USA

 If you live in the United States, make sure your cat food is labeled with “Made in the USA.”
 Standards for pet food production vary widely by country.
-Many foods produced in other countries have been tested and found levels of impurities like heavy metals and even plastic fillers that are unsafe for consumption.
+Many foods produced in other countries have been tested and impurities like heavy metals and even plastic fillers were found that are unsafe for consumption.

 Protein and Carb Content